 - Seen as an up-and-coming neighbourhood, there is an untouched feel to Hang Dong that makes it popular with newly settled digital nomads.

-- Hang Dong is close to much of Chiang Mai’s famous idyllic nature spots, including Ob Khan National Park.
+- Hang Dong is close to many of Chiang Mai’s greener spots, including Ob Khan National Park.

 Cons of living in Hang Dong